apache/avro/README.md

 # Apache Avro™

-Apache Avro™ is a data serialization system.
+Apache Avro™ is a really nice data serialization system.

 Learn more about Avro, please visit our website at: